vttresearch/f-tep/README.md

 # Forestry-TEP

 [F-TEP][F-TEP] is an open platform for the forestry community to access and exploit EO data in a collaborative virtual work environment.
-We're a part of ESA's [Thematic Exploitation Platform][TEP] initiative.
+Forestry TEP has been originally developed as part of ESA's Thematic Exploitation Platform initiative.

 ## Source